 Be Armed With Knowledge

 When you’re a startup, small business or independent contractor who intends to work with an established company, it’s up to you to do the legwork.
 They can easily go and find someone else who’s more prepared, so don’t let that happen.
 Do your research, not just on the position and the requirements of the role, but the company itself.
 Be ready to outline, in specifics, how you can bring value to this particular company.
 Not knowing the company or speaking in generalities is going to do you no favors during contract negotiations.
+Take some time to prepare your resume to make sure you stand out from the crowd and allow yourself a greater chance of success.

 Have a Unique Value Proposition